 Hope for Humanity Against an Alien Oppressor

 It’s not likely, but there is hope.
-Humans are aggressive, belligerent, stubborn and selfish.
-These are the traits that have led to all the wars ever fought, all the atrocities ever committed and all the conflict that exists in the world today.
-They are also the qualities that might make any alien invader wish they had stayed home.
+Humans are aggressive, belligerent, stubborn, and selfish.
+These are the traits that have led to all the wars ever fought, all the atrocities ever committed, and all the conflicts that exist in the world today.
+They are also the human qualities that might make any alien invader wish they had stayed home.